Mumbai crime: Three conmen cheat families of crores

-Trio poses as MHADA agents, promises flats to hundreds of people and robs them of their life savings.
+Trio dupes hundreds, robs them of their life savings after posing as MHADA agents.
 Disgruntled citizens protest at Azad Maidan against police inaction.
-Four co-accused arrested, but the main culprits are yet to be nabbed
+Four co-accused held, but main culprits still at large

 The dream of owning a house in Mumbai has turned into a nightmare for a number of people who fell for a scam, masterminded by three conmen.
 Imran Khan (35), Amir Khan (34) and Sarfaraj Rizavi (33), all residents of Malwani, Malad West, allegedly posed as MHADA (Maharashtra Housing Authority and Development Authority) agents and have duped hundreds of families of more than R5 crore in the last three years.